mreyesc22/MorQuestCode/README.md

 ```
 ## 2. Usage<a name="usage"></a>

-An example of how to run the software in a Jupyter Notebook is provided in the repository (`example_jupyter.ipynb`).
-To run this, first activate your `morQuest` environment with `conda activate morQuest` (if not already active), and then type:
+An example of how to execute the software in a Jupyter Notebook is available in the repository (`example_jupyter.ipynb).
+To run it, activate your `morQuest` environment with `conda activate morQuest` (if it's not already active) and then type:
 ```
 jupyter notebook
 ```